parzi-val/axle-terminal/README.md

 - [ ] Adapters for unified LLM interface
 - [ ] Smart command suggestions
 - [ ] Structured outputs and better prompting
+- [ ] Finding the attributes for commands

 ### Contributing